Royal University of Ireland

-The Royal University of Ireland was founded in accordance with the University Education (Ireland) Act 1879 as an examining and degree-awarding university based on the model of the University of London.
-A Royal Charter was issued on 27 April 1880 and examinations were open to candidates irrespective of attendance at college lectures.
+The Royal University of Ireland was a university in Ireland that existed from 1879 to 1909.
+It was founded in accordance with the University Education (Ireland) Act 1879 as an examining and degree-awarding university based on the model of the University of London.
+A royal charter was issued on 27 April 1880 and examinations were open to candidates irrespective of attendance at college lectures.
 The first chancellor was the Irish chemist Robert Kane.

+The Royal University had premises in Dublin, Belfast, Cork, Limerick, Galway and Derry.

+It was dissolved in 1909 after a series of reforms and its functions and premises were then inherited by the National University of Ireland and Queen's University Belfast.

-The university became the first university in Ireland that could grant degrees to women on a par with those granted to men.
+The Royal University became the first university in Ireland that could grant degrees to women on a par with those granted to men.
 The first nine women students graduated in 1884.
 It granted its first degree to a woman on 22 October 1884 to Charlotte M. Taylor (Bachelor of Music).
-In 1888 Letitia Alice Walkington had the distinction of becoming the first woman in Great Britain or Ireland to receive a degree of Bachelor of Laws.
+In 1888 Letitia Alice Walkington became the first woman in Great Britain or Ireland to receive a degree of Bachelor of Laws.
 Among the honorary degree recipients of the university was Douglas Hyde, founder of the Gaelic League and later President of Ireland, who was awarded a DLitt in 1906.